Who are Immigrants and Refugees?

-Immigrants and Refugees account for the significant portion of the increase in schools nationally and locally.
-Immigrants are individuals who immigrate; or take up residents in a new country.
-Refugees are immigrants who flee their home country in fear of because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion, but could also be considered immigrant.
+Immigrants are individuals who immigrate; or take up residence in a new country.
+Refugees are people who flee their home country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion, but could also be considered immigrant.